Sodium blood test

 An abnormal sodium level can be due to many different conditions.

 Higher than normal sodium level is called hypernatremia.
 It may be due to:

 - Increased fluid loss due to excessive sweating, diarrhea, burns, or use of diuretics

 - Adrenal gland problems such as Cushing syndrome or hyperaldosteronism

 - Diabetes insipidus (type of diabetes in which kidneys are not able to conserve water)

 - Too much salt or sodium bicarbonate in the diet

-- Use of certain medicines, including birth control pills, corticosteroids, laxatives, lithium, and NSAIDs such as ibuprofen or naproxen
+- Use of certain medicines, including corticosteroids, laxatives, lithium, and medicines such as ibuprofen or naproxen

 Lower than normal sodium level is called hyponatremia.
 It may be due to: